nikodunk/blog/content/2022-09-21-how-we-replaced-ai-with-humans-and-saved-72000-dollars.md

 This method was inspired by an article by the Bearblog founder Herman's article ["From 5 hours to 15 minutes per week"](https://herman.bearblog.dev/5-hours-to-15-minutes/).

-It not only saved anywhere from $72,000-100,000+ depending on estimation methods in the process, but also outperformed the comnpetition that either a) didn't have fraud prediction/prevention or b) used ineffective AI fraud prevention vendors.
+It not only saved anywhere from $72,000-100,000+ depending on estimation methods in the process, but also outperformed the competition that either a) didn't have fraud prediction/prevention or b) used ineffective AI fraud prevention vendors.
 This is proven by the fact that a some of them have had to throttle or close new applications due to fraud, while we have not.

 Instead of building a 99% precise self-driving car, we have found success in a building a 100% precise, very efficient bicycle.
 It won't scale to 1B users, but it doesn't have to - it got us to the next step.